AsfandyarKhan72/Fe-Cr_CNN/README.md

-# Simulation-Informed Deep Learning for Estimating Material Parameters from Microstructural Morphology
+# Fe-Cr_CNN

+*Simulation-informed deep learning for estimating phase-field model parameters from Fe-Cr spinodal microstructural morphology.*

+---

+## Overview

-This repository contains the code associated with the paper:
+This repository contains the code associated with the manuscript:

 **Simulation-Informed Deep Learning for Estimating Material Parameters from Microstructural Morphology**
-Asfandyar Khan, Amir Abbas Kazemzadeh, Mahmood Mamivand
+**Authors:** Asfandyar Khan, Amir Abbas Kazemzadeh, Mahmood Mamivand

-## Overview
+> **Note**
+> The associated manuscript is currently **under review** in Computational Materials Science.

 This work presents a simulation-informed deep learning framework for estimating phase-field model parameters directly from microstructural morphology.
-Synthetic Fe–Cr spinodal microstructures are generated using a Cahn–Hilliard phase-field model, and a convolutional neural network based on an EfficientNetB7 feature extractor with a multi-task regression head is trained to predict:
+Synthetic Fe–Cr spinodal microstructures are generated using a Cahn–Hilliard phase-field model, and a convolutional neural network based on a frozen **EfficientNetB7** feature extractor with a **multi-task regression head** is trained to predict:

-- the gradient-energy coefficient, **κ**
+- the **gradient-energy coefficient** (`κ`)
-- an effective mobility parameter, **M**
+- an **effective mobility parameter** (`M`)

-from microstructural images.
+from microstructural images. :contentReference[oaicite:0]{index=0}

+This repository is intended to support reproducible research and open scientific dissemination by providing code, input-file expectations, and representative workflow documentation for reuse by other researchers.

+---

 ## Repository contents